passageidentity/example-angular/01-Login/README.md

 # Passage Example Angular App

 This example application uses the Passage Element in a Angular application to authenticate users using biometrics or magic links.
-The server uses the
-[Passage Node.js SDK](https://www.npmjs.com/package/@passageidentity/passage-node) to verify users on authenticated endpoints.
-To run this example application, follow the instructions below to install and start the frontend and backend server.

 ## Configure Your Environment Variables